 Ms. Peterson was elected Chair of the Board of Directors in June 2013 and has served as a director of Oclaro since July 2011.
 She currently runs an executive coaching and management consulting practice.
 Ms. Peterson was formerly Executive Vice President, Worldwide Operations, Services and Customer Advocacy for Sun Microsystems Inc., until her retirement in 2005 after 17 years with the company.
-From August 2008 to the present, Ms. Peterson has served as a director of Humana Inc., a healthcare provider, and is currently a member of their nominating and corporate governance and organization and compensation committees.
-From August 2006 to the present, she has served as a director for Ansell Limited, a public company listed on the Australia Stock Exchange, where she is currently a member of the audit and risk committee and chairperson of the business transformation process committee.
-In addition, Ms. Peterson currently serves as a director of Quantros, Inc. She previously served as a director of Supervalu Inc. and the Lucile Packard Children's Hospital at Stanford, and served on the board of trustees of Kettering University.
+From August 2008 to the present, Ms. Peterson has served as a director of Humana Inc., a healthcare benefits and insurance provider, and is currently a member of their nominating and corporate governance and organization and compensation committees.
+From August 2006 to the present, she has served as a director for Ansell Limited, a public company listed on the Australia Stock Exchange, where she is currently a member of the audit and compliance committee and chairperson of the risk committee.
+She previously served as a director of Supervalu Inc., the Lucile Packard Children's Hospital at Stanford, Quantros Inc., and served on the board of trustees of Kettering University.
 Ms. Peterson has received the distinction of being an NACD (National Association of Corporate Directors) Board Leadership Fellow.
 She earned an M.B.A. from Harvard University, and an honorary doctorate of management and a B.S. in mechanical engineering from Kettering University.

-Mr. Collins has served as a director of Oclaro since May 2008.
-From 1995 to the present, Mr. Collins has served as the Managing Director and a Partner at ChinaVest Group, a private equity group investing in China.
-In connection with the winding up of ChinaVest V, LP, he is Chairman and CEO of Phoenix Liquidation, Inc. In addition, from 2007 to 2010, Mr. Collins served as Chairman, and is currently a director only, of California Bank of Commerce.
-He is also a member of its compensation committee.
-From 1999 to 2011 he served as chairman of the audit committee of TFC – the Taiwan Greater China Fund, listed on the NYSE.
-He is presently a director and chairman of the audit committee of the successor to TFC, the Shelton Greater China Fund.
+Edward Collins, 72, has served as a director of the Company since May 2008.
+From 1995 to 2014, Mr. Collins served as the Managing Director and a Partner at ChinaVest Group, a private equity group investing in China.
+In connection with the winding up of ChinaVest V, LP, he was Chairman and CEO of Phoenix Liquidation, Inc. From 2012 to March 2015, Mr. Collins was Senior Counsel with the international law firm White and Case.
+From 2007 to 2010, Mr. Collins served as Chairman, and is currently a director, of California Bank of Commerce.
+From 1999 to 2011 he served as chairman of the audit committee of TFC – the Taiwan Greater China Fund, listed on the NYSE, and was a director and chairman of the audit committee of the successor to TFC, the Shelton Greater China Fund, until 2012.
+Since 2009, Mr. Collins has served as non-executive Chairman of Branded Spirits, Ltd., a privately held company that sells wine and branded spirits in China, Hong Kong and Macau.
+He served as non-executive Chairman of MedioStream, Inc., a software company, from 2001 to 2014.
 From 1988 to 1994, Mr. Collins was a partner at the law firm of McCutchen, Doyle, Brown, & Enersen, where he was responsible for the Greater China practice.
 He has served as counsel to various investment groups, banks and manufacturing companies in Hong Kong and Taiwan, and is a member of the State Bar of California.
-Mr. Collins also serves as non-executive Chairman of Branded Spirits, Ltd., a privately held company that sells wine and branded spirits in China, Hong Kong and Macau and of MedioStream, Inc., a software company since 2001.
-Since 2012 Mr. Collins has been Senior Counsel with the international law firm White and Case.
+With his many years of experience in the private equity industry, Mr. Collins brings to our Board in-depth knowledge of finance and strategic investment strategy.
+Mr. Collins’ experience and training as a practicing attorney also enables him to bring valuable insights to the Board, including his thorough understanding of the legal risk of our business.

 Mr. Cowan has served as a director of Oclaro since July 2012.
 Prior to Oclaro, Mr. Cowan served on Opnext's Board of Directors from March 2007 through July 2012.
 Mr. Cowan has served as Chairman and Chief Executive Officer of The Cowan Group, LLC, an investment and consulting firm, since January 2000, and Chairman and Chief Executive Officer of Cowan Holdings, Inc., since October 2006.
 Mr. Cowan is also a shareholder and board member of several privately owned businesses.
 In addition, Mr. Cowan currently serves as a board member of Lea County Bancshares, Inc., and served as a board member and chairman of the audit committee of DBSD North America, Inc., a provider of satellite and terrestrial wireless service, from 2006 until March 2012.
 Mr. Cowan was the Chief Financial Officer of Alamosa Holdings, Inc., a wireless telephone network operator, from December 1999 until February 2006, and he served on the Board from April 2003 to February 2006.
 He became a partner in an international public accounting firm in 1983, and from January 1986 until September 1993 he was a partner at Coopers & Lybrand.
 Mr. Cowan received his Bachelor's in Business Administration in accounting in 1976 from Texas Tech University.
 He is a Certified Public Accountant and a member of both the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants.